wang-h/wang-h.github.io/en.markdown

 ### Research Grants
 - **Shanghai Science and Technology Young Talents Sailing Program in 2021**

-    *“Cross-language and Multi-sources of Knowledge Driven Adverse Event Mining Method for Pharmacovigilance"*，2021～2024 ，PI
+    *“Cross-language and Multi-sources of Knowledge Driven Adverse Event Mining Method for Pharmacovigilance"*, 21YF1413900, 2021～2024, PI

 ---